https://www.gosh.nhs.uk/our-research/drive-unit-for-digital-innovation/

 DRIVE Unit for digital innovation

-Our Data Research, Innovation and Virtual Environments unit (GOSH DRIVE) is our centre for digital innovation and aims to transform the use of data and technology in healthcare to improve outcomes and experience for children and young people.
+DRIVE exists to transform the use of data and technology in healthcare to improve outcomes and experience for children and young people and better support staff.

-DRIVE is a state-of-the-art unit dedicated to innovation through data and digital technologies, with partnerships across the NHS, industry and academia.
+DRIVE was established in 2018 and has becoming a world-leading centre for healthcare innovation through data and digital technologies, with partnerships across the NHS, industry and academia.

 You can stay up to date with latest news from DRIVE by following us on Linkedin.